wp-plugins/free-quotation/trunk/readme.txt

 2. Free Quotation widget should be located in widget area

 == Changelog ==

+= 1.4.0 =
+* Add possibility to delete more than one quotation per one times

 = 1.3.3 =
 * Now it's demand to accept edit data (for safety)